 How do I take pancreatic enzyme replacement therapy?

-Pancreatic enzymes are normally capsules that you take with food.
+Pancreatic enzyme replacement therapy (PERT) is taken as capsules that you take when you eat.
 This page explains how and when to take PERT if you have pancreatic cancer.

 How much PERT should I take?

-Some brands of enzymes have a number after the name, which shows the dose of enzymes in each capsule.
+Some brands of PERT have a number after the name, which shows the dose of enzymes in each capsule.
 For example, a capsule of Creon 25,000 contains 25,000 units and Nutrizym 22 contains 22,000 units.
 We have used these brands as an example, but you may be given a different brand.

-You will need to take more enzymes for larger meals and for fatty foods, as these need more enzymes to digest them.
-Don’t change what you eat to try to manage your symptoms as you may not get all the nutrients you need.
-Just make sure you take enough enzymes for what you are eating.
-For example, don’t try to reduce fat.
-Just take more enzymes if you are eating fatty foods.
-Speak to your doctor or dietitian before making any major changes to your diet.
+• Don’t change what you eat to try to manage your symptoms as you may not get all the nutrients you need.
+Just make sure you take enough PERT for what you are eating.

 Quotemarks Created with Sketch.